 Again, these were written with the purpose of being modified to different proficiency levels.
 I’ve done this in a level one, two and three class.
 With the novice students, I kept it very simple.
 For example, for the last presentational goal where they tell what happened, they only used a few verbs (won, nominated, said) as memorized chunks.
 Intermediate students were able to give more details and it sounded like a true narration of events with transitions.

 Getting the community involved is always my favorite aspects of the unit after I get through all the organizing parts.
 Our school had a Humanities Festival for classes to share their learning with the school and parents.

 Here’s how we prepared:

 There was a little something for everyone to do to make the event amazing!

 This will be the last unit overview post for this series.
 Hopefully you’ve seen how culture can really lead a unit in these last 3 examples.
 Keep enjoying those summer days!

 Similar Unit Overviews

 This Street Art and Birthday units and lessons are on www.AdiosTextbook.com.
-Music Unit coming next school year.
+The lessons for the Music Unit are coming soon.
 Sign up today!